rh-telco-tigers/autoscaling-demos/README.md

        userDataSecret:
 ```

-Finally update `spec.replicas: 0` so we dont spin any of these machines up.
+Finally update `spec.replicas: 0` so we don't spin any of these machines up.

 Save this file and repeat for the additional zones you wish to use spot instances from.